Best time to travel:

 Before you go:

 Visas & Passports – Passports must be valid for at least 6 months.
-Visas are not necessary for EU passport holders.
+Visas are not necessary for UK passport holders.
 However, other nationalities should check with the local Italian embassy.

 Insurance – We strongly recommend that you take out a policy to cover theft, loss, and medical issues.
 For further information, visit our page on travel insurance.
 For instance, it is a good idea to photocopy and scan all relevant documents.
 Like passport, travel insurance policy, etc. You can leave one copy at home and carry another copy with you.
 Keep safe this copy separate from the originals.